Dichroic Filter Characterizations: Dichroic Filter Characterization

 \subsection{Results}

-To calibrate the PMT responses, we take two data sets with no dichroic filter included for each of the various LEDs; one with the LED directed towards the ``transmission" PMT and another with the LED directed towards the ``reflection" PMT.
-The beamsplitter and the ``normalization" PMT are still present in the setup for these runs.
-We then utilize the results from these runs to normalize the dichroic filter data to an expected intensity for 100\% transmission and/or reflection.
+To calibrate the relative PMT responses, we take two measurements with no dichroic filter in place for each LED: (1) with the ``transmission" PMT in position A (as shown in Figure~\ref{fig:filter-characterization-setup}), and (2) with the ``reflection" PMT moved from position C to position A. The ``normalization" PMT remains fixed in position B and the beamsplitter is left in place.
+We then compute the ratio of the integrated waveforms between the ``normalization" PMT and the ``transmission"/``reflection" PMTs to normalize for gain differences and efficiencies between the tubes.
+These calibration results are then used to normalize the dichroic filter data to an expected intensity corresponding to 100\% transmission or reflection.

 We obtain the calculated transmission, $T$, through the dichroic filter by using Equation \ref{eq:transmission},

 where $T_{F}$ is the total light detected at the ``transmission" PMT, and $T_{NF}$ is the total we obtain from the calibration run with no dichroic filter.
 The first term is thus the fractional transmittance of the filter under the assumption that the LED intensity remains constant.
 To account for variations in LED intensity, we multiply by the ratio of the ``normalization" PMT measurement of the LED intensity without the filter present, $N_{NF}$, to the ``normalization" PMT measurement with the filter, $N_{F}$.
 The reflectance $R$ is calculated the same way but with the data for the ``reflection" PMT instead of the ``transmission" PMT: